 Face Up Pai Gow Poker is a variation of traditional Pai Gow Poker, played with a standard 52-card deck plus one Joker, for a total of 53 cards.
 Unlike regular Pai Gow where players compete against other players at the table, in Face Up Pai Gow you go head-to-head against the dealer.

-2. The dealer deals 7 cards to you and themselves face up: Both you and the dealer get 7 cards to arrange into a 5-card hand and a 2-card hand.
+- The dealer deals 7 cards to you and themselves face up: Both you and the dealer get 7 cards to arrange into a 5-card and a 2-card hands.

 Face Up Pai Gow Poker Hand Rankings